Christoph33one/spaced-out/README.md

 ---
 # Future features
-- Add more rounds to the game, the higher the round the harder the questions.
+- To add more levels to the game, the higher the level, the harder the questions.

 - Count down timer to answer all qustions before the game ends.